Disney's Riviera Resort

 Disney's Riviera Resort is a Disney Vacation Club resort at the Walt Disney World Resort in Bay Lake, Florida.
 It was built by Disney Experiences between Epcot and Disney's Hollywood Studios.
-It is the first newly constructed resort to be served by the Disney Skyliner gondola system and the 15th Disney Vacation Club property to be built.
-The resort is themed after Walt Disney's trips and experiences in Europe and a love of the French Riviera and Italian Riviera.
+It is the first newly-constructed resort to be served by the Disney Skyliner gondola system and the 15th Disney Vacation Club property to be built.

-A collection of his travel images are incorporated into the resort's decor.
-Popular Disney characters are also painted into the overall theme of the resort including known characters' boat storage.
+The resort is themed after Walt Disney's travels in Europe and his love of the French Riviera and Italian Riviera and is inspired by grand Mediterranean hotels.
+A collection of his photographs and memorabilia are on display and incorporated into the resort's decor.
 It opened on December 16, 2019.

 History

-Plans for the 300-room resort were released during the D23 Expo in 2017.
-The Riviera resort is also one of two hotels announced during the 2017 D23 Expo, the other being Star Wars: Galactic Starcruiser.
-The Riviera Resort is one of the 23 improvements to Disney Parks announced during D23.
-It is the first entirely new Disney Vacation Club Resort built since Aulani.
+Plans for the resort were released during the D23 Expo in 2017.
+It is the first entirely new Disney Vacation Club Resort built since Aulani in O'ahu, Hawaii.

-Being a part of the Disney Vacation Club, The Riviera Resort offers guests multiple room styles ranging from Tower or Deluxe studios to one-, two-, or three-bedroom villas.
-Villas include accommodations for up to 12 guests.
+Being a Disney Vacation Club property, the Riviera Resort offers guests multiple room styles ranging from Tower or Deluxe studios to one-, two-, or three-bedroom suites, which it refers to as "villas".
+Suites include accommodations for up to 12 guests.